prianshujha/lighthouse/README.md

 # lighthouse
-A web app to monitor the status of services on both Linux operating system.
+A web app to monitor the status of services on Linux operating system.